tejasdoypare96/-Image-Captioning-Using-ResNet-LSTM-with-an-Attention-Mechanism-/README.md

 - Flickr8k dataset containing ~8000 images with 5 captions each.
 - Image preprocessing: resized and normalized to 299x299 or 224x224.
-- Captions tokenized using SpaCy tokenizer.
+- Captions are tokenized using the SpaCy tokenizer.
 - Vocabulary built with frequency thresholding to filter rare words.
 - Dataset loaded via custom PyTorch Dataset class and DataLoader.